-- 1. The judge-rapporteur shall examine the Application for rehearing.
-He may hear the petitioner. - 2.
-If the judge-rapporteur considers that there is no basis for reviewing the decision, he shall reject the Application for rehearing as not allowable and shall give his reasons in writing for such rejection. - 3.
-If the judge-rapporteur considers that the Application is allowable he shall refer the Application to the panel for decision. - 4.
-The panel may make - (a) a decision to reject the Application for rehearing as not allowable; such a decision shall require a unanimous vote of the judges on the panel; it shall not contain any reasons; (b) a decision to allow the Request for rehearing; such a decision shall set aside the decision under review, in whole or in part, and re-open the proceedings for a new hearing and decision; where proceedings are re-opened, the provisions governing proceedings before the Court of Appeal shall apply.
+After hearing the parties the panel may make:

+(a) a decision to reject the Application for rehearing as not allowable; such a decision shall be by a majority vote of the judges on the panel.

+(b) a decision to allow the Application for rehearing; such a decision shall set aside or suspend the decision under review, in whole or in part, and re-open the proceedings for a new hearing and decisions.
+Where proceedings are re-opened, the panel shall give directions for the future proceedings.